andrewdavis23/planet-of-the-scrapes/README.md

 Also, failure to import the installed scrapy module is common.
 A virtual environment is a solution.

 - Navigate to the location where you want your virtual environment.
+- Create the virutal environment.
+'''
-- Creat the virutal environment '''$ python3 -m venv scrapYard-env'''.
+$ python3 -m venv scrapYard-env
+'''
 - Change environment path to new location.
-- Install scrapy to environment library (not working) '''$ pip install scrapy'''
+- Install scrapy to environment library (not working)
+'''
+$ pip install scrapy
+'''

 ## Notes from DataCamp course: